raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/parsing-refactor-plan.md

 - **Testability:** A service with clear inputs/outputs can be unit-tested without Celery, making it easier to cover both happy paths and failure modes.
 Reparsing can reuse the same entry point with explicit context.
 - **Extensibility:** A factory-driven, class-based parser plus decoder abstraction makes it straightforward to add file types (e.g., new CSV/XLSX variants) or program types without rewriting orchestration.
 SchemaManager and decoders become the main extension points.
 - **Operational clarity:** With the submission state machine and centralized transitions, operators and users see consistent states (e.g., `parsing`, `parsed_with_errors`, `ingest_failed`) instead of implicit flags scattered across models.
-- **Safer reparsing:** Consolidating reparse behavior (backups, deletions, status updates) through the same service and state transitions improves idempotency, makes resume/rollback safer, and keeps `ReparseMeta`/`ReparseFileMeta` in sync.
+- **Safer reparsing:** Consolidating reparse behavior (backups, deletions, status updates) through a dedicated reparse service and shared state transitions improves idempotency, makes resume/rollback safer, and keeps `ReparseMeta`/`ReparseFileMeta` in sync.
 - **Observability:** Centralized logging and optional metrics around a single service boundary make it easier to trace a file’s journey, correlate errors, and measure performance (parse durations, error counts).

 The recommendations are based on the current implementation in: